A stochastic model for the turbulent ocean heat flux under Arctic sea ice: Conclusions

+Future work might consider a detailed analysis of observational or numerical simulation data to evaluate this hypothesis more carefully, and understand why the thermal dissipation frequency scale does not exactly vary in proportion to the velocity dissipation frequency scale.
+We should also note here that both $U$ and $H$ vary with seasons, which potentially contributes to the seasonal variations in $\gamma_1$ and $\gamma_2$ at the leading order.
+Hence, a systematic inclusion of these temporal variations in the future work is also necessary.
+Alternatively, data from year-round, high-resolution measurements of velocity and temperature profiles would permit accurate calculations of the gradients, which in turn will lead to more accurate estimates of kinetic and thermal dissipation rates and hence $\gamma_1$ and $\gamma_2$.
+Furthermore, the high-resolution data would also permit the calculation of more accurate values of $\beta$.

-To determine $\Lambda_2$, one of the following two approaches could be taken.
+In the absence of such data, one of the following two approaches could be taken to determine $\Lambda_2$.
 The first one might determine a relationship between the mean temperature gradient $\beta$ and other coarse grained variables using observational data.
 Because of the large spacing between the clusters (4 m), a reliable temperature gradient cannot be calculated from the SHEBA data.
 However, high resolution vertical profiles of temperature are now available from Ice Tethered Profiler (ITP) measurements in the different regions of the Arctic \citep{toole2011}.
 The second method is that one could use the bulk relations typically used to predict mean heat fluxes to estimate the covariance $\left<w \theta\right>$ \citep{mcphee_book}, which can then be used to calculate $\Lambda_2$ using equation \ref{eqn:lambda2}.
 One also needs to estimate the standard deviations of velocity and temperature fluctuations, with possible candidate scalings proportional to the mean horizontal velocity within the mixed layer and temperature difference between ice-ocean interface and mixed layer (in line with the dimensional underpinnings of typical bulk flux formulae).

-The value of our method is that it provides a way to obtain the time series of ocean heat flux from knowing only certain bulk quantities that produce observationally consistent probability distributions.
-This would be helpful in calculating growth rates of sea ice in both regional and global climate models with a sea-ice component in them, provided that the key model parameters are known.
+The value of our method is in that it provides a way to obtain the observationally consistent probability density functions of the ocean heat flux from knowing only certain bulk quantities.
+This may be helpful in calculating growth rates of sea ice in both regional and global climate models with a sea-ice component in them, provided that the key model parameters are known. \\~\\